-35. This statement applies to arms-length transactions.
-To the extent that leases between related parties are, in substance, arms-length transactions the guidance in this statement shall be applied.
-The determination of whether related party leases qualify as arms-length transactions is addressed in SSAP No. 25Disclosures
+Disclosures

-36. The following disclosures shall be made in the financial statements of lessees: (Staff Notes – Paragraphs 73-74, guidance for disclosures was retained from the prior SSAP and are specific to statutory accounting.)
+49. The following disclosures shall be made in the financial statements of lessees: (Staff Notes – Paragraphs 73-74, guidance for disclosures was retained from the prior SSAP and are specific to statutory accounting.)

 a.
 A general description of the lessee’s leasing arrangements including, but not limited to, the following: